TluckDucky/TraceLNC/README.md

 Low mapping rate | < 50% - indicative of a problem with library preparations or data processing. <br/>
 Good mapping rate | 80 to 90%. <br/>
 Very good mapping rate | superior to 90%. <br/><br/>
 To run the RSeQC modules tin.py and geneBody_coverage.py you will need to index the sorted bam files from the 2nd mapping beforehand.
 To do so you may use the index command of samtools.
-Once you have de sorted bam files as well as the bai files (output from samtools indexing), you may run these two modules.
+Once you have the sorted bam files as well as the bai files (output from samtools indexing), you may run these two modules.

 ### License
 * [GNU General Public License v3.0](https://github.com/TluckDucky/bash/blob/main/LICENSE)